Justin-12138/Calculator/README.md

 #### Base Program

-This is a simple C++ project for learning the file structure and deployment of the project:hugs:
+This is a simple C++ project for learning the file structure and deployment of the project🤗

 #### Update

-+ **2023.12.17**:Linux+Windows platform makefile.:mag:
++ **2023.12.17**:Linux+Windows platform makefile.🔍

 + **2023.12.16**:Base code in cpp:cactus: